openjourno/openjourno.github.io/README.md

 ---

-## Join the Movement
+## Empower

 **openJourno** is more than a platform; it’s a **movement toward open-source truth, credible reporting, and the democratization of news**.

 Together, we can create **journalism that empowers readers, amplifies underrepresented voices, and challenges the status quo**.

-**Read.
-Empower.
-Defy.**